Jarcem/Project_JARVIS/README.md

 # Project_JARVIS
 The project of J.A.R.V.I.S.

-this project was a voice recognizer and voice synthesizer, that was my plant, cause some reson i didn't finish it.
+this project was a voice recognizer and voice synthesizer, that was my original schedule, cause some reson i didn't finish it.

 this project was totally open source by java language grammar